jlpteaching/gem5-assignment-template/assignments/blocked-mm-caching/assignment.md

 For your simulation, create a configuration script that allows you to run any of the workloads with any of the cache hierarchies.
 For this step:

-- run all the workloads on using the `SmallCache` hierarchy.
+- Run all the workloads on using the `SmallCache` hierarchy.

 In your report answer the following questions.